zendframework/ZendSkeletonApplication/README.md

-### Installation using a tarball with a local composer
+### Installation using a tarball with a local Composer

 If you don't have composer installed globally then another way to create a new ZF2 project is to download the tarball and install it: